noahares/raxtax/README.md

 `--skip-exact-matches` may be useful when running the database against itself to identify mislabeled sequences.
 Per default, `raxtax` skips over exact sequences matches if there is **exactly one match** and outputs a confidence of 1.0 for the exact match.
 This option makes it so that any exact match is not considered for the analysis of a query sequence.

-`--make-db` can be used if you want to run the program with the same reference database for many different query files.
+`--only-db` can be used if you just want to create a binary database for the reference sequences and then run `raxtax` for many different query files.
 If the reference database is large this will save significant time on repeat execution.
+This option does not require `-i` to be specified and `raxtax` will terminate after creating the binary database.

+`--skip-db` will skip the creation of the binary database.
+This is only recommended if you run with that database only once or it is very small.

+`--raw-confidence` will output the real confidence values if there is 1 exact match instead of setting the confidence to 1.0.
+This is mostly a debugging option, but might come in handy for specific usecases.

 `--threads` may be omitted most of the time and `raxtax` will use as many cores as your system has available.
 Because the analysis is _embarrassingly parallel_, this is a sensible default.
 However, if you experience problems due to hyper-threading, you might want to reduce the number of threads, to increase parallel efficiency.